10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 There are a few things you can do to improve the search results on your website:

-• Make sure the search results are relevant.
-Test the search interface using realistic searches to see if the most important content shows up first.
+• Test the search interface.
+Use realistic searches to see if the most important content shows up first.

-• Make the search results more helpful.
-Add summaries or key metadata to help users determine if each result is relevant to them.
+• Add summaries or key metadata.
+This helps users determine which search results are relevant to them.

-• Use a faceted search interface, to avoid empty search results if a user's criteria are too specific.
+• Use a faceted search interface.
+This helps you avoid empty search results if a user's criteria are too specific.

 6) Your Website Page Load Times Are Too Slow

 The longer it takes for a website page to load, the more likely people are to leave.
-In fact, the first 5 seconds of page load time have the highest impact on conversion rates.
+A site that loads in 1 second has a conversion rate 3x higher than a site that loads in 5 seconds.

 How Do I Solve This Issue?